lanavely/SimpleExercise/README.md

 # SimpleExercise
-To make visual studio project just type go to directory build and type "cmake .."
+To make visual studio project just go to directory "build" and type "cmake .."